MedPruner: Training-Free Hierarchical Token Pruning for Efficient 3D Medical Image Understanding in Vision-Language Models: Introduction

 \section{Introduction}

 Vision-Language Models (VLMs), ranging from proprietary systems like GPT-4o \cite{gpt-4o}, Gemini \cite{gemini} to high-performance open-source models such as the LLaVA \cite{llava} and Qwen-VL \cite{Qwen2.5-VL} series, have demonstrated extraordinary universal perceptual and reasoning capabilities.
-Drawing upon these advancements, specialized medical VLMs \cite{gigapath,LlavaMed,Lingshu,Huatuo-Vision,medgemma,he2024meddr,llavarad,flamgocxr} such as Med-PaLM M \cite{medpalm} and LLaVA-Med \cite{LlavaMed}, have achieved exceptional proficiency in 2D medical image interpretation, providing critical support for accurate diagnosis and clinical decision-making.
+Drawing upon these advancements, specialized medical VLMs \cite{gigapath,LlavaMed,Lingshu,Huatuo-Vision,medgemma,he2024meddr,llavarad,flamgocxr} such as Med-PaLM M \cite{medpalm} and LLaVA-Med \cite{LlavaMed}, have achieved exceptional proficiency in 2D medical image interpretation, providing critical support for accurate diagnosis and clinical decision-making \cite{endobench,wang2025medical,peng2026omnibrainbench}.
 Beyond 2D modalities, specialized architectures \cite{m3d,pillar-0,braingpt,med3d-r1,mpLLM} have been developed to navigate 3D volumetric data (e.g., CT and MRI), enabling the analysis of volumetric anatomical structures and temporal dynamics that are critical for complex clinical scenarios.
 Recently, advanced medical VLMs, such as Hulu \cite{hulumed}, MedGemma-1.5 \cite{medgemma}, and RadFM \cite{RadFM}, have further extended their capabilities to simultaneously process both 2D and 3D medical inputs, aiming to consolidate multimodal medical image understanding within a unified framework.
-Despite these advancements, the transition from 2D to 3D clinical scenarios inevitably triggers a token explosion due to the high-resolution volumetric nature of CT/MRI scans.
+Despite these advancements, extending these models from 2D images to 3D clinical scenarios remains challenging, as high-resolution volumetric medical images can induce a substantial increase in token count.
 This soaring computational demand necessitates an intelligent token pruning mechanism to maintain reasoning integrity while ensuring clinical-grade inference speeds.